mendix/docs/content/product-naming/index.md

 Contribute to the Documentation](/developerportal/community-tools/contribute-to-the-mendix-documentation)).
 Pull requests will be reviewed with relevant stakeholders and necessary documentation updates will be made.

 {{% alert type="warning" %}}
-This guide should not give insights into the future product roadmap.
+This guide should not give insights into the product roadmap.
 {{% /alert %}}